kodecamp/apps.tomee/webui/README.md

 mvn clean package tomee:run

-This will create an executable jar file **cms.kodecamp-exec.jar** within the _target_ maven folder.
+This will create an executable jar file **webui-exec.jar** within the _target_ maven folder.
 This can be started by executing the following command

-java -jar target/cms.kodecamp-exec.jar
+java -jar target/webui-exec.jar

 To launch the test page, open your browser at the following URL